Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question gets the interviewer thinking specifically about practices that resonate with them on a personal level and opens the door for a more in-depth response about how the company values and DEI come to life within the organization.

-## What does mentorship and career development look like here?
+## What Does Mentorship and Career Development Look like Here?

 ### Who to Ask:
 HR